This project is finished.

 Monitoring water and carbon cycling in African ecosystems

 Whereas fluxes of CO2 and water vapor between vegetation and the atmosphere have been studied extensively throughout Europe and North America, there exists much less data from Africa.
-To increase our knowledge and understanding of the water and carbon cycles in African ecosystems, especially when it comes to the dependence of vegetation activity on environmental factors such as moisture availability, members of our department are taking an active part in the CARBOAFRICA project.
+To increase our knowledge and understanding of the water and carbon cycles in African ecosystems, especially when it comes to the dependence of vegetation activity on environmental factors such as moisture availability, the department was active in the CARBOAFRICA project.

-Within the framework of this international collaboration, our department is contributing by:
+Within the framework of this international collaboration, our department contributed by:

 - Providing eddy flux CO2 and H2O and meteorological data to the CARBOAFRICA database

 - Making measurements at a savanna site in Sudan, where we use eddy-covariance methodology to assess both energy exchange as well as the cycling of water and CO2.
 We also monitor canopy dynamics through the fraction of absorbed photosynthetically active radiation (FAPAR), and look at seasonal changes in grass biomass, leaf area index (LAI) and litterfall.